igidio/igidio/README.md

 ![cover](assets/cover.png)

-# Hi, I'am Salvador Cáceres 🖐️
+# Hi, I am Salvador Cáceres 🖐️

 Welcome!
 I'm a passionate software developer focused on creating efficient and scalable solutions, with experience in web and mobile application development.
 I enjoy working on projects that are truly useful to people.